HansBambel/multidim_conv/README.md

 ![Multidimensional Convolution](models-MultiDim.png)

 ## Usage
-1. Install the necessary packages from the `requirements.txt`
+1. Install the necessary packages from the `requirements.txt`.
 2. Specify the training parameters in `train.py`.
 3. Execute `train.py`.